MicrosoftEdge/WebView2Feedback/specs/StatusBarActivity.md

 normally be displayed by the Status bar, and show it using thier own custom UI.
 # Description
-We propose two new events for WebView2 that would allow developers to listen for Status bar updates which are triggered by activity on the embedded browser, and then handle those updates however they want in their applications.
+We propose two new events for WebView2 that would allow developers to listen for Status bar updates which are triggered by activity on the WebView, and then handle those updates however they want in their applications.

 Developers will be able to: